BaseSecrete/rorvswild/README.md

 RorVsWild.start(api_key: API_KEY)
 ```

 You can create unlimited apps on *rorvswild.com* to monitor your different environments, or use the same key for both staging and production.
-If you want to add a staging server you have to edit your gemfile.
+If you want to add a staging server you have to edit your Gemfile.

 ## Development mode: *RoRvsWild Local*